-1. Howard McCosh, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of a trivalent influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a).
+1. Elizabeth Muchlbacher, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a).

-2. Petitioner received his flu immunization on or about January 15, 2013.
+2. Petitioner received a flu vaccination on or about October 3, 2012.

-3. The vaccination was administered within the United States.
+3. The vaccine was administered within the United States.

-4. Petitioner alleges that he suffered Guillain-Barre Syndrome ("GBS") as a consequence of the flu immunization he received on or about January 15, 2013, and further alleges that he suffered the residual effects of this injury for more than six months.
+4. Petitioner alleges that the flu vaccine caused her to develop Guillain-Barré Syndrome

+("GBS").
+Petitioner further alleges that she experienced the residual effects of this injury for more than six months.

-Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.
+5. Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of her condition.